opral/monorepo/rfcs/001-core-architecture.md

 Translators need a dedicated editor to manage translations.
 Those editors exist and are called CAT (Computer Assisted Translation) editors.
 There are two types of editors:

 1. Local single-user editors such as [MemoQ](https://docs.memoq.com/current/en/Images/m-q/project-home-translations-tpro-documents-structure.png).
-2. Cloud based editors like [Lokalise](https://lokalise.com/), [Smartling](https://www.smartling.com/) or [Transifex](https://www.transifex.com/).
+2. Cloud based editors like [Lokalise, [Smartling](https://www.smartling.com/), or [Transifex](https://www.transifex.com/).

-Single-user editor's are displaced by cloud based editors for _simple_ string localization such as software.
+Single-user editors are displaced by cloud-based editors for _simple_ string localization such as software.
 Collaboration is easier with a cloud-based solution.
 However, cloud-based editors add complexity by requiring continuous synchronization with the source code (git repository) and _the_ cloud; thereby breaking the single source of truth contract.

 #### Observations

 - The cloud is overhead.
-Git repositories are build for collaboration and strore translations.
+Git repositories are built for collaboration and store translations.

-- Git (including GitHub and GitLab) provide version control, collaboration, and an awesome review system.
-All of which are required for a CAT editor essentially _for free_.
+- Git (including GitHub and GitLab) provides version control, collaboration, and an awesome review system.
+All of these are required for a CAT editor essentially _for free_.

 #### Proposal

-A git-based editor that combines collaboration of cloud-based solutions with the simplicity of a local-first solution and the collaboration of git is an order of magnitude better than existing solutions.
+A git-based editor that combines the collaboration of cloud-based solutions with the simplicity of a local-first solution and the collaboration of git is an order of magnitude better than existing solutions.
 Think of a combination of Figma and VSCode.
 VSCode brings out-of-the-box git and local file support while Figma brings ease of use to the table by running in the browser.
 A working proof of concept can be found [here](https://inlang-web-app-demo-5kw9a.ondigitalocean.app/git/https://github.com/inlang/demo/in-editor).

 **Pros**